-This section consists of a 6th degree Chebyshev inductively coupled cap-pi quasi-lumped lowpass section realized using discrete 0201 inductors and capacitors in addition to distributed features.
-The passband is from 1.5 - 4.5 GHz.
-The passband of this section is 6 - 9 GHz with an insertion loss less than 3 dB and return loss better than 12dB.
+This section consists of a $6^{th}$ degree Chebyshev inductively coupled cap-pi quasi-lumped lowpass section realized using discrete 0201 inductors and capacitors in addition to distributed features.
+The passband is from 1.5 - 4.5 GHz with an insertion loss less than 3 dB and return loss better than 12dB.
 The shunt capacitors, being very low valued, are replaced by radial stubs, to avoid tolerance issues associated with low valued lumped elements.
 Layout of the same is shown in Fig 3.